 synovial cyst formation.
 (8) Cross Chiropractic Center works on scar tissue to

 Conservative treatment of lumbar spine synovial cysts is suggested

 as some tend to vanish without surgery.
 (9)

 Conservative treatment is practical.
 If the cyst does

 not respond, then surgery is an option.
 (5) Cox® Technic has a reputation

 of conservative care relief for synovial cysts.
 (10) As implemented

-at Cross Chiropractic Center, Cox® Technic was effective at relief when
+at Cross Chiropractic Center, Cox® Technic succeeded in relief when

 an epidural steroid injection didn’t.
 (11) In another case, a 75